solidjs/solid/documentation/guides/rendering.md

 ## Web Components

-Since change management is independent of code modularization, Solid Templates are sufficient as is to act as Components, or Solid fits easily into other Component structures like Web Components.
+Since change management is independent of code modularization, Solid Templates are sufficient to act as Components.
+Solid fits easily into other Component structures like Web Components.

 [Solid Element](https://github.com/solidjs/solid/tree/main/packages/solid-element) Provides an out of the box solution for wrapping your Solid Components as Custom Elements.